 Make sure you get your driving licence details

-If you’re hiring a car and you have a plastic driving licence, you’ll have to get an online code so that the car hire company can check whether you have any penalty points.
+If you’re hiring a car and you have a plastic driving licence, you may be asked for an online code so that the car hire company can check whether you have any penalty points.
 From June 8th 2015 the paper part of the driving licence was abolished (except if you have a paper only licence or you’re in Northern Ireland).

 This means that if you’re hiring a car (or perhaps a new employer needs to check your licence) you may be asked for a code so they can check your licence.
 The code lasts for 21 days.
 I have to confess that whenever I’ve hired a car in the last couple of years, I’ve not been asked for this code.
 There are details of how to view your driving licence information on the Gov.uk website.